sofiarocher/ecommerce-bakery/README.md

 # E-commerce Cake Shop

-This project is a responsive e-commerce cake shop, designed to provide a seamless and enjoyable cake shopping experience.
+This project is a responsive e-commerce cake shop, designed to provide an enjoyable cake shopping experience.
 It targets cake enthusiasts looking for a convenient way to browse and purchase cakes online.
 ## Features

 - Dynamic Cake Slider: Utilizes JavaScript to offer a dynamic and interactive browsing experience.